skrusche63/spark-piwik/README.md

 | 16 232       | 141  | 37 | 0.80 |
 | 16 175       | 141  | 41 | 0.80 |

+From the association rules discovered it is no magic to support features such as

+> Customers who bought product A also bought product B and / C

+or even recommendations.

 TBD